 When it comes to helping with dry mouth the answer is clear and simple: keep your mouth moist.
 That’s right, keep the saliva coming through drinking lots of water, sucking on sugar–free candies, and basically anything to keep those salivary glands working.
 Increasing water intake and improving the function of your salivary glands is one of the most effective ways to help eliminate dry mouth or at least mitigate the symptoms.

 However, having an endless amount of sugar free candy or other foods that help dry mouth on hand might seem tedious, so here are some great tips for navigating foods that cause dry mouth.

 What Foods to Avoid

-While eating foods that help with dry mouth might help to reduce your symptoms, it may not be the solution for you.
+While eating foods that help dry mouth might help to reduce your symptoms, it may not be the solution for you.
 Click here to read more about the causes and prevention of dry mouth.